tungstenfabric/tf-charms/ziu.md

 ### Reboot computes

-vRouter upgrade will require a reboot of the upgraded node in two cases: kernel version changed or not enough contiguous memory after reload of vrouter kmod available.
+vRouter upgrade may require a reboot of the upgraded node in two cases: kernel version changed or not enough contiguous memory after reload of vrouter kmod available.
 Reboots & workload migrations are to be planned by the user and depends on the particular user environment and its requirements to workloads.
-In general the rule for reboot is :
+In general the rule for reboot is:
 - new kernel => reboot required
 - new kernel module => reboot might be needed (lack of contiguous memory)
 - new dpdk pmd => no reboot

 Reboot the compute nodes manually.

 `sudo reboot`

+### Known issues

+- If upgrade action for compute is not completed after 5 minutes please check machine.
+For releases prior R2005 you may need to reboot the machine manually and re-run action again.

 ### The end